Dolph Lundgren: 2010–present: return to prominence and current projects

 On 21 January 2015, Lundgren started filming straight-to-video film Shark Lake on the Mississippi Gulf Coast.
 This was followed by a further six weeks of filming in the "Reno-Tahoe area".
 In the film, he portrays Clint Gray, a black-market dealer of exotic species responsible for releasing a dangerous shark into Lake Tahoe.
 Directed by Jerry Dugan, the film's budget was $2 million.
 On 23 May, straight-to-video film War Pigs premiered at the GI Film Festival.
 In the film, Lundgren co-starred (alongside Luke Goss) as Captain Hans Picault, a French Legionnaire who trains a U.S. Army Infantry group to go behind enemy lines and exterminate the Nazis.
 In August 2015, he started filming Kindergarten Cop 2 in Ontario, Canada, a straight-to-video sequel to the 1990 comedy film that starred Arnold Schwarzenegger.Orange, B. Alan.
 "First Look at Dolph Lundgren in 'Kindergarten Cop 2'", www.movieweb.com, published 13 August 2015.
 Retrieved 14 August 2015.
 He portrays Agent Reed, a law enforcement officer who must go undercover as a kindergarten teacher, in order to recover a missing flash drive from the Federal Witness Protection Program.
 Throughout that year, he starred in a number of other straight-to-video films, including the crime thriller The Good, the Bad and the Dead and the prison film Riot.
 He starred in the music video of Imagine Dragons's Believer, which was released on 7 March 2017.
 In August 2017, he portrayed the future version of Gil Shepard in the Syfy film Sharknado 5: Global Swarming.

 In 2018, Black Water, an action thriller, directed by Pasha Patriki was released.
 Also starred Van Damme, this was their fifth collaboration between both actors as well as the first time they appear together as on-screen allies.Kit, Borys.
 "Jean-Claude Van Damme, Dolph Lundgren Team for Action Thriller 'Black Water'", The Hollywood Reporter, published 4 January 2017.
 Retrieved 23 April 2017.
 Lundgren reprised his role of Ivan Drago from Rocky IV in Creed II, the 2018 sequel to Creed.
 He played an older, impoverished Drago in the film, which also introduces the character's son, Viktor.
-This marked the beginning of what New York Magazine has described as Lundgren's "comeback."
+This marked the beginning of what New York has described as Lundgren's "comeback."
 Also that year, Lundgren appeared in the DC Extended Universe film Aquaman, from director James Wan, as the underwater king Nereus.
 Later in 2021, Lundgren starred and directed in the 2021 action film Castle Falls as Richard Ericson, in his first feature film as directed in nearly 12 years.

-2020s

-In 2022, Lundgren starred in a series of Old Spice advertisments to promote a new antiperspirant line of deoderant spray.
+In 2022, Lundgren starred in a series of Old Spice advertisements (via deepfakes) to promote a new antiperspirant line of deodorant spray.
 The advertisements depicted the 65 year old actor as a young adult doing an "80s action movie spoof."
+He would later appear in FanDuel's "Powerful Hunch" campaign.